codefresh-io/venona/charts/cf-runtime/README.md

 - Verify the runtime and run test pipeline

-Go to [https://<YOUR_ONPREM_DOMAIN_HERE>/admin/runtime-environments/system](https://<YOUR_ONPREM_DOMAIN_HERE>/admin/runtime-environments/system) to see the runtime.
+Go to [https://<YOUR_ONPREM_DOMAIN_HERE>/admin/runtime-environments/system](https://<YOUR_ONPREM_DOMAIN_HERE>/admin/runtime-environments/system) to check the runtime.
 Assign it to the required account(s).
+Run test pipeline on it.

-### How to deploy agentless runtime when it's on THE DIFFERENT k8s cluster than On-Premises control-plane environment?
+### How to deploy agentless runtime when it's on the DIFFERENT k8s cluster than On-Premises control-plane environment?

 In this case, it's required to mount runtime cluster's `KUBECONFIG` into On-Premises `cf-api` deployment